-We are looking for Franklin based individuals and organisations to submit ideas for creative projects that happen in and with local communities.
-For the 2019 / 2020, we are specifically looking for projects that fall within the following areas:
+We are looking for Franklin based individuals and organisations to submit ideas for creative projects that happen in rural halls throughout the area.
+There is funding available to support two - three projects.

 Other information As this scheme is broader than just a funding programme, the arts broker programme can provide funding and other project support in a number of ways, from assistance navigating Council processes to connecting you with other creative people or community organisations or writing a press release - let's talk about what you might need to make the project happen.

 The project must take place in the Franklin Local Board area*.
 The project should begin sometime in 2020; exact dates are flexible, given the current situation with Covid-19.

 Making an application To submit a proposal, you’ll need to let us know: - what your idea is, who's involved, when you plan to do it, and what the community involvement or outcomes are. - a budget